tracel-ai/burn/burn-tch/README.md

 ## Example Usage

-For a simple example, check out [simple-add.rs](examples/simple-add.rs).
-It automatically selects the device for your installation and performs a simple elementwise addition.
+For a simple example, check out any of the test programs in [`src/bin/`](./src/bin/).
+Each program sets the device to use and and performs a simple elementwise addition.

 For a more complete example using the `tch` backend, take a loot at the [Burn mnist example](https://github.com/tracel-ai/burn/tree/main/examples/mnist).